Goldinteractive/fe-cli/README.md

 The `build` script automatically generates the `dependencies` and `devDependencies` section of the given manifest.

 On installation it will match the given dependencies and install the ones which are missing.

+> It will not compare the versions.
+So in case of a major update you might have to delete the dependencies in your `package.json`.

 #### Merge